 The best time is whenever you can book a trip with us.
-Our trout season runs from January to October 15.
+The Wisconsin trout season runs from early January to October 15.
 Spring is a great time to get out on the water.
 The days are cool, the plants are just beginning to grow, so you encounter fewer obstacles to get your line and fly caught on while you fish.
 We also love the fall with its cooler days and the trees turn all shades of red, orange and gold.
 The fish put on their spawning colors and light up the streams.
 In the heat of summer we often take a break from trout fishing to get into some smallmouth bass.
 They love the warm temperatures of summer!

 You’ll find that many different flies work in the Driftless area.
-Your guide, PJ, ties most of the flies that are used.
+Your guide PJ, ties most of the flies that are used.
 We fish with a variety of nymphs, dries and streamers.
 We use local favorites such as the Pink Squirrel and the Pass Lake as well as Rubber Legged Stimulators, Hippy Stomps and small Woolly Buggers.
 Fish are feeding most of the time below the surface, so a good selection of beadhead nymphs are recommended.
 Early season is a great time for streamer fishing.
 We have hatches of Blue Winged Olives, Sulphurs and Mayflies throughout the season.
 And don’t forget about late summer when the Hoppers are typically abundant here as well!
 You might also be lucky and catch the Trico hatch on an early late summer morning.
 If you want to work on techniques when we head out, just let us know and we can teach you to use a variety of flies and techniques to fish them.

 When you book your trip with us, we’ll provide you with our complete gear list so you’re fully outfitted for your trip.
 We do have some gear for your use during a day of guiding, so no worries if you don’t have everything.
-We are not currently equipped to provide boots and waders.
+Let us know and we can help you with gear needs.

 Our go to rods are from the Orvis Recon and Helios 3 collections.
-We like the Helios 3F 3, 4 and 5 weights and the Recons.
-For smallmouth bass, the H3-7D is one of the best rods to get the job done.
-The 10-12 wt. rods will cast larger bugs for musky and northern pike.
+We like the Helios 3F and Recons in 3, 4 and 5 weights.
+For smallmouth bass, the Helios 3D 7 weight is one of the best rods to get the job done.
+The 10-12 weight rods will cast larger bugs for musky and northern pike.
 We use Orvis and Scientific Angler lines on all our equipment.
 Try fishing with some of our rods before making a purchase.
 We’ll help you make the choice that is right for you.

 We’ll fish for about 8 hours, with a break for lunch.
 You’ll learn small stream casting and fishing techniques from a guide with local fishing knowledge.
 You can expect to learn about some of the local history and enjoy good conversation and storytelling.
 In addition to specific fishing techniques we’ll work on reading the water, fly placement, accuracy and wading safely.